• Skip to primary navigation

 Share on LinkedIn ChatGPT Perplexity Share on X Share on Facebook

 In a bustling Brooklyn café, twenty-six-year-old Ava uses her smartphone to invest in crypto while her thirty-five-year-old brother, Marcus, logs into his online banking portal to apply for a mortgage refinance.
 Though just a decade apart, their financial behavior illustrates a generational divide in how banking is experienced and trusted.
-As 2025 unfolds, the banking industry is witnessing an accelerated transformation driven by evolving expectations from Millennials and Gen Z, the two most influential demographics in today’s financial ecosystem.
+The banking industry is witnessing an accelerated transformation driven by evolving expectations from Millennials and Gen Z, the two most influential demographics in today’s financial ecosystem.

 Understanding their preferences isn’t just about technology; it’s about values, trust, and the way they want their money to work for them.
 Let’s break down the trends and stats shaping their choices.